-Day 1 – Esposende – seaside town inside the Northern Coast Natural Park
+Day 1 – Esposende – small fishing city in the Northern Coast Natural Park

 Day 2 – Amorosa and Chafé – two delightful worlds: beaches and vineyards

-On this first full day of your walking holiday, your itinerary will take you from the beaches along the sea, inland along a river to the Vinho Verde vineyards, the best of both worlds.
+On this first full day of your tour, your itinerary will take you from the beaches along the sea, inland along a river to the Vinho Verde vineyards, the best of both worlds.
 Starting from the tall lighthouse, say goodbye to Esposende as you follow the path that meanders between the dunes and pine trees.
 Walk along the wooden walkways built to protect the sand dunes and the wild grasses that grow there, keeping the fields and the sea in the background.
 After arriving at Belinho beach, you will find an observation tower where you can indulge in a spot of birdwatching.
-Look out for typical species such as lapwings, plovers, sea swallows and sandpipers, amongst others.
-Take the trail inland along the Neiva River.
-This evening, you will stay on a rural family house where you can relax in the gardens or by the swimming pool.
+Look out for typical species such as grey heron, the little tern, the mallard duck, and the herring gull, among others.
+Take the trail inland along the Neiva river.
+This evening, you will stay on a rural family house, where you can relax in the gardens or by the swimming pool.
 Enjoy tasting the crisp white, organic Vinho Verde wine that is produced by this family.

 Both routes include a transfer.